 A. Physical Examination.

 (1) A physical examination is required of each child entering the Maryland public school system for the first time.
 The examination shall be completed within the period of 9 months before entrance or 6 months after entrance.
-The physical examination form designated by the Department of Education and the Department of Health and Mental Hygiene shall be used to meet this requirement.
+The physical examination form designated by the Department of Education and the Maryland Department of Health shall be used to meet this requirement.

 (2) The physical examination shall be completed by a physician or certified nurse practitioner.